MelanieCrissey/old-melaniecrissey.com/source/blog/jobs-to-be-done.markdown

 ##My Experience as a FullStory Customer

 The first time I saw a demo of FullStory, it wasn't a demo at all.
 I sat in an office at Atlanta Tech Village, hunkered around a laptop with Rigor's CTO and one of FullStory's co-founders.
 The presentation was a slidedeck with some simple UI mocks and an embedded video.
+The conversation went something like...

-"Imagine if you could watch a video playback of how a user interacted with your app.
-Would this be helpful?"
+"Imagine if you could watch a video playback of how a user interacted with your app."

-"Absolutely."
+"I need this.
+I need this yesterday."

 See, prior to having FullStory, working tech support was a bit like feeling your way through a dark room.
 Someone could email or chat in with a totally valid question and no relevant details: